On Picard Number and Dimension of Algebraic Homogeneous Spaces

 \section{Abstract}

 An algebraic variety $X$ is called a homogeneous space if there exists a transitive regular action of an algebraic group on $X$.
-In the case when $X$ is an affine or projective homogeneous space for a simple or, more generally, semisimple group, we prove inequalities between the dimension of $X$ and its Picard number.
+We prove inequalities between the dimension of a homogeneous space of a linear algebraic group and its Picard number.